zenstackhq/zenstack-docs/blog/next-rsc-blog/index.md

 ### Signup and Sign-in

 The first step is to implement the signup and sign-in UI.
-Building signup UI is easy thanks to the experimental server actions feature.
+Building signup UI is easy thanks to the *Server Actions* feature.
 But to use that, we have to turn on that experimental flag:

 ```ts title='/next.config.mjs'